Lesson 6: Boot and the Filesystem Hierarchy¶

 - Can take a long time (i.e. servers)

-- load new kernel
+- Reboot only to- load new kernel

 - new hardware